orbitalquark/scintillua/README.md

 * Easy lexer embedding for multi-language lexers.
 * Universal color themes.
 * Comparable speed to native Scintilla lexers.
-* Can be used as a Lua library (Scintilla is not required).
+* Can be used as a stand-alone Lua library (Scintilla is not required).

 ## Requirements

-Scintillua only requires Scintilla 2.25 or greater (but less than 4.0).
+Scintillua requires Scintilla 5 or greater.
 Lua and LPeg have been pre-compiled into the external lexer and you can download their source files using the links above should you choose to compile Scintillua directly into a Scintilla-based application.

-When used a Lua library, Scintillua requires Lua 5.1 or greater and [LPeg][] 0.12 or greater.
+When used a stand-alone Lua library, Scintillua requires Lua 5.1 or greater and [LPeg][] 1.0.0 or greater.

 [LPeg]: http://www.inf.puc-rio.br/~roberto/lpeg/